aritazandi/LU_Decomposition_Tool/README.md

-# LU_Decomposition_Tool
+# LU Decomposition Tool

-A Python tool for performing LU Decomposition using Doolittle and Crout methods.
-It includes a crucial check for the invertibility of principal submatrices, ensuring the matrix can be decomposed.
+This repository contains a Python tool for performing LU Decomposition using Doolittle and Crout methods.
+The tool checks the invertibility of the matrix before decomposition by ensuring all leading principal submatrices are invertible, which is a prerequisite for LU decomposition.

+## Features

+- LU Decomposition using Doolittle method
+- LU Decomposition using Crout method
+- Matrix invertibility check for all leading principal submatrices